Thr0in/docker-traefik/README.md

-# docker-setup-template
+# Docker Traefik Setup
-A template for docker setup file repos
+Docker setup files for a traefik reverse proxy.

 ## Setup
 1. Clone the repository